CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-05-16-last-ten-years.markdown

 I was very happy with this model.
 Unfortunately, it turned out to be a terrible idea.
-When Alex Richardson and Jessica Clarke tried to build much more complex programs with it, they discovered that lots of things really want to use pointer to integer conversions for things like trees and hash tables.
+When Alex Richardson and Jessica Clarke tried to build much more complex programs with it, they discovered that [lots of things really want to use pointer to integer conversions for things like trees and hash tables](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-949.pdf).
 There were some really nasty corner cases, such as hash tables that 'worked', but ended up putting every object in the first hash bucket, giving truly awful performance.
+It also introduced more subtle bugs in things that used address order for consistent lock-acquisition order.
+These last ones are fundamentally incompatible with copying GC and so it became clear that this was not a model for C/C++ that would be able to compile large codebases without modification.

 Alex and Jess fixed that in the compiler, but the core hardware abstractions remained largely unchanged.
 In CHERIoT, we removed the last vestiges of offsets by removing the set-offset instruction, because the extra addition hurt critical path lengths.